Salar de Uyuni: moon landscapes and dinosaur attacks

 I didn’t know much about those salt flats in Uyuni where I was going.
-Of course I’ve seen all the silly pictures and I couldn’t wait till I got attacked by a dinosaur or two, but that was about it.
-Maybe it was actually for the best, because I got blown away by the beauty of nature once again.
+Of course, I’ve seen all the silly pictures and I couldn’t wait till I got attacked by a dinosaur or two, but that was about it.
+Maybe it was actually for the best because I got blown away by the beauty of nature once again.
+Wondering what’s so special?
+Let me show you why Salar de Uyuni must be on your bucket list.

-I did a four day tour starting in Tupiza in the south of Bolivia which I can highly recommend.
-It’s been said that the tours starting from Tupiza are safer and less touristy than the ones from Uyuni, plus you get to see more!
+I did a four-day tour starting in Tupiza in the south of Bolivia which I can highly recommend.
+It’s been said that the tours starting from Tupiza are safer and less touristy than the ones from Uyuni.
+Plus you get to see more!
 I found myself an Israeli crew once again, so it’s still only my Hebrew that’s improving instead of my Spanish.
-We have been driving around in 4×4’s through insane landscapes, with the sweetest guide/driver we could wish for, going mental on Israeli and Spanish songs (got seriously overruled here on the dj-part).
+We drove around in 4×4’s through absolutely insane landscapes.
+We had the sweetest guide/driver we could wish for, and went mental on Israeli and Spanish songs (got seriously overruled here on the DJ-part).

 Keep those eyes wide open

 I do have to say it wasn’t all rosy.
-Tough as I thought I was, I told my doctor in Holland I didn’t need altitude pills.
+Tough as I thought I was, I told my doctor in The Netherlands I didn’t need altitude pills.
 Wow, what a failure was that.
 As soon as we got above 4000m I turned into this little bundle of misery, with the altitude kicking my ass big time.
 Since we spend about 70% of those four days above 4000m, you can do the math.
-I was on a coco leave tea diet four days straight.
-And yes, those are the leaves they use for making coke, and yes they are completely legal in Bolivia (and Peru).
+I was on a Coco leave tea diet for four days straight.
+And yes, those are the leaves they use for making coke.
+Yes, they are completely legal in Bolivia (and Peru).
 They did magic.

-We ended our four day tour with a sunrise at the Uyuni Salt flats (almost getting used to getting up at 4am), and of course… game time!
-We had been collecting Surprise easter eggs, pink dinosaurs, superman dolls and baby llamas, that all ended up being some sort of artifact.
+We ended our four-day tour with a sunrise at the Uyuni Salt flats, and of course, game time!
+We had been collecting Surprise easter eggs, pink dinosaurs, superman dolls, and baby llamas, which all ended up being some sort of artifact.
 Even our poor cook, a proper Bolivian mama, ended up being a prop in our pictures and movies.
+It was absolutely freezing this early in the morning, but lots of fun we had.

-I really enjoy Bolivia so far.
-It is so different to Chile and Argentina, and really has it’s own identity.
-It feels a bit more like the ‘real’ South America with a lot of people wearing characteristic clothes, little rural villages and crappy local buses.
-I can’t wait to see more of this place and discover all the crazy things it has to offer (and apparently it has a lot…)!
+I’ve been really enjoying Bolivia so far.
+It is so different from Chile and Argentina and really has its own identity.
+It feels a bit more like the ‘real’ South America with a lot of people wearing characteristic clothes, little rural villages, and crappy local buses.
+I can’t wait to see more of this place and discover all the crazy things it has to offer!
 Bring it on Bolivia…

 Marthe